jondron/courseomatic/README.md

 It is designed to support a learning design process derived from [ABC-LD (ABC
         Learning Design)](https://abc-ld.org), adapted to the needs of self-paced online learning.
-ABC-LD is an agile approach to building courses that has been fully tried and tested in institutions and organizations globally.
-This tool only supports part of the process - the creation of storyboards - but it is a lot easier to use than commonly used general-purpose diagramming systems like JamBoard or Miro, and it provides a lot more scaffolding and support for
+ABC-LD is an agile approach to building courses that has been fully tried and tested in many institutions and organizations globally but the activity types are a bit focused on paced approaches to teaching, so this tool adds "reflection" and "cooperation" activity types and focuses more on study hours than teaching schedules.
+      It only supports part of the process - the creation of storyboards - but it is a lot easier to use than commonly used general-purpose diagramming systems like JamBoard or Miro, and it provides a lot more scaffolding and support for